Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Related Work

 \subsubsection{Projected action/policy}

-Projection in the action or policy space is another class of popular approach.
-For example, in~\cite{grosSafeReinforcementLearning2020}, a MPC-based projection is imposed on the output in the action space, enforcing recursive feasibility.
-These methods guarantee safety during deployment via the projection layer or safety filter, but the underlying policy parameters themselves are not certified and may rely on the safety mechanism being active.
+Projection in the action or policy space is another popular approach.
+For example, MPC-based projection can be imposed on the action output to enforce recursive feasibility~\citep{grosSafeReinforcementLearning2020}.
+Other approaches learn a mapping from an unconstrained high-dimensional space to the feasible set~\citep{liuRobotReinforcementLearning2022}, or use differentiable projection layers for specific QP problems~\citep{minHardNetHardConstrainedNeural2025}.
+These methods guarantee safety via the projection layer or safety filter, but the underlying policy parameters themselves are not certified and the constraint set must be explicitly known.

-As a special case, if there exists a known mapping from an unconstrained high-dimensional space to the feasible set, the problem can be reformulated as searching in the unconstrained space instead.
-In~\cite{liuRobotReinforcementLearning2022}, a representation of the action on a manifold is learned, then projected back into the original action space.
-In terms of architecture design,~\cite{minHardNetHardConstrainedNeural2025} proposed a differentiable projection layer that can ensure constraint satisfaction for a specific class of QP problems.
-These approaches require explicit knowledge of the constraint set, and most existing architectures such as HardNet focus on convex constraints enforceable via projection.